oslabs-beta/troveql/README.md

 - Client-side caching
 - Persistent queries to improve the performance and security of client queries to the server
 - Additional cache invalidation logic on mutations
-- Adding cache logic on subscriptions
+- Additional cache logic on subscriptions
 - Update cache capacity to reflect memory size (bytes) instead of number of items
 - User authentication for TroveMetrics